 Granted, rules are intended to keep competition fair for all involved, putting the emphasis on skill and preparation, but it’s also part of our human psyche to try and find a loophole that might enable us to circumvent the official order and gain an advantage over our peers.
 Getting caught is often seen as being worth the trouble since the advantages (if successful) far outweigh the losses.

 What Knaus and his teammates did was to be expected, as it has been since the first time two automobiles lined up against each other on a dusty road.
 To assume that race teams adhere precisely to the NASCAR rulebook is naïve.

 From flaring fenders and winding extra lengths of fuel lines to stiffening springs and customizing C-pillars, gathering a complete history of cheating in NASCAR would be akin to counting grains of sand of a stretch of beach; arguably, it could technically be done, but attempting the feat would be maddeningly impossible.
 Kind of like trying to consistently and creatively interpret the NASCAR rulebook.

 So, is cheating wrong?
 From a moral and ethical standpoint, we’d say yes.
 From the position of a cultural anthropologist, however, the answer isn’t so obvious.

-Going against the rules is often deemed improper, yet the majority of us tend to make a break here-and-there whenever the risk seems beneficial to our needs and desires.
-I may be on a strict diet, but maybe I’ll risk the scolding of my doctor by enjoying an extra piece of cake just this once — such was the thinking of the folks at Hendrick Motorsports.
+Going against the rules is often deemed improper, yet the majority of us tend to make a break here and there whenever the risk seems beneficial to our needs and desires.
+I may be on a strict diet, but maybe I’ll risk the scolding of my doctor by enjoying an extra piece of cake just this once – such was the thinking of the folks at HMS.